 Differences: Peloton vs Les Mills apps

 99% of Peloton’s classes are streamed live in real time and then made available in their vast on-demand library.
 They add several new workouts, across disciplines and lengths, every single day.
 Because of that, Peloton’s on-demand class library is huge — well over 10,000 classes and growing.
 This is the main difference between the classes on the two apps.

-Les Mills classes, on the other hand, are polished and perfect with every word having its place.
+Les Mills classes, on the other hand, are polished and edited perfectly with every word having its place.
 The focus is on the workout, so no random stories or banter with Les Mills instructors.
-Sometimes the dialogue can seem a bit forced and cheesy.
+Sometimes the dialogue can seem a bit forced and cheesy but it is focused.

 Peloton is metrics based and the stats are integrated into your ride.
 If you’re riding a Peloton bike (not just the Peloton app), you’ll have your cadence, resistance, power, and heart rate (if you wear a HR monitor) displayed on screen in front of you for bike and treadmill classes and be able to see other people’s output live.

 The data can be great to track personal progress on the bike, make sure you’re getting the most out of your workout, and is just neat to see in front of you so you know you’re in the range the instructor is looking for.
 It’s also how you’re able to hit a PR (personal record).
 If you’re using the Peloton app, there are hacks to tracking some of these stats.
 Les Mills On Demand isn’t metrics based and there’s no integration to track stats.